noseglasses/papageno/README.md

 Compression basically means that after the token tree is established.
 It is copied and shrinked to fit into a statically allocated memory block.
 All dynamically allocated memory chunks apart from the token tree's data strucures are also packed into the same buffer.

-Compression brings two major benefits:
+Compression has multiple advantages:

-- avoids dynamic allocation/deallocation of memory
+- it avoids dynamic allocation/deallocation of memory
 - allows for smaller programms as program code that is required for dynamic generation of data structures can be stripped from resulting binaries
+- program startup is accelerated as no dynamic data structures are established

 Both points reduce the memory footprint of the generated application.